Bradstock/bradstock-production/src/pages/about.md

   background_image: "/images/275557916_10227717602791643_7708293183269079265_n.jpg"
 - template: text-area
   component: text_area
-  text_area: |-
-    ## Our History

-    Over Labor Day weekend in 1994, several friends from the Bayport-Sayville area organized a day of music, food and fun.
+  text_area: "## Our History\n\nOver Labor Day weekend in 1994, several friends from
+    the Bayport-Sayville area organized a day of music, food and fun.
 Held in the backyard of Bayport resident Brad Ringhouse, the event, which proved to be a rousing success, was aptly dubbed “Bradstock.”
 With enthusiasm sky high, the all-volunteer organizers planned Bradstock II for the following Labor Day.
 However, two extra ingredients were to be added to the original, successful formula - a focus on our environment, and a determination to raise funds to donate to area organizations.
     The good time had by all was to be complemented with a good cause supported by all.
-Which is exactly what has happened.
+Which is exactly what has happened.\n\n "
   text_center: false
 - template: image
   component: image